 Wood specific gravity: unknown

-Light requirement: full sun, partial sun or partial shade
+Light requirement: full sun to partial shade

-Drought tolerance: little
+Drought tolerance: low

 Aerosol salt tolerance: low